 For any customer considering taking out a quick loan, there are certain important facts you need to know.

 Why all of the questions?
-A lender needs to be sure that you can afford the loan and that you have enough cash left over at the end of the month to comfortably meet each of the payments in full and on time over the term of the loan.
-Borrowing money should not put you or your loved ones in a further financial hardship.
+A lender needs to be sure that you can afford the loan and that you have enough cash left over at the end of the month to comfortably meet each of the payments in full and on time over the term of the agreement.
+Borrowing money should not put you or your loved ones in further financial hardship.

 The more lenders understand about you and how you handle money, the faster these companies can make a decision on your application based on your current financial situation.

 Included within a lender's application form is an "affordability assessment".
-It's the part of the form where they ask you how much you earn and how much you spend every month (your expenditure).
+It's the part of the form where they ask you how much you earn and how much you spend every month (your income and expenditure).

 When coming to their decision about whether they'll lend money to a borrower or not, a finance company will compare the amount of money you have left after your expenditure with the size of the monthly repayment.